 In the Billing Notification message, click OK.

-The system automatically navigates to the service details page.
-When the service status changes to Running, the model service is deployed.
+The system automatically navigates to the deployment task page.
+When the Status is Running, the service is deployed successfully.

 Call a model service

-The following example shows how to initiate a service call request by using the client:
+The following example shows how to call the API using the client:

 Obtain the endpoint and token of the model service.

-In the Basic Information section of the Service details tab of the model service details page, click View Call Information.
+In the Basic Information section of the Service Details page, click View Call Information.

 In the Call Information dialog box, view and save the endpoint and token of the model service to your on-premises machine.